meganchang10/HeyPal-Website/README_live_site.md

 (venv) student@ip-172-31-6-85:~$

 From inside the virtual environment, install all required packages using the requirements.txt found in the heypal git you just cloned.
-This requirements.txt file was created using the pip freeze command and lists all dependencies necessary to run HeyPal:
+This requirements.txt file was created using the pip freeze command and lists all dependencies necessary to run HeyPal.
+To see these dependencies, please view the requirements.txt file in the GitHub repository:

 (venv) student@ip-172-31-6-85:~$ `sudo apt-get install python-setuptools` (venv) student@ip-172-31-6-85:~$ `sudo apt-get install python-psycopg2`